gvwilson/sensibleadventures/shapers/shapers.md

 permalink: /shapers-and-bots/
 ---

-*Shapers and Bots* is a role-playing game for children age 8 and older inspired by *Dungeons & Dragons*,
+*Shapers and Bots* is a role-playing game for children 8 and older inspired by *Dungeons & Dragons*,
 *Avatar: The Last Airbender*,
 and every animal that ever walked upright and wore clothes